How to measure developer Happiness?

 Imagine a scale: on one side is the required knowledge and on the other is the prior knowledge.
 They will be balanced if they are equal, implying that the knowledge to be discovered equals zero bits.
 However, maintaining a state of flow requires a slight leaning towards challenging tasks, meaning the knowledge to be discovered should be one or two bits.

-Therefore, even if we can't quantify the prior knowledge and required knowledge in bits of information, we can indeed express the balance between individual capability and task complexity in terms of bits of information.
+Therefore, even if we can't quantify the prior knowledge and required knowledge in bits of information, we can indeed express their difference in terms of bits of information.

 To quantify this balance, we need to assess how a developer felt while working on a task.
 This is difficult, if not impossible, to achieve accurately as it involves tapping into the individual's cognitive process.